thoughtsociety/american-scene-2/README.md

 ## Multi-App-Container

-09/29/18 - Re-forked Ctindel's mods and deleted the current repo
+09/29/18 - Re-forked Ctindel's mods and deleted the current repo 10/05-18 - A fork of Multi-App-Dashboard with new names

 This is essentially a fork of the Stock Ticker with two apps now.
 Second one is Eric's simple graph.